Morgan Beadlescomb

-Early Years
+Early years

 Beadlescomb attended Algonac High School in Algonac, Michigan.
 He won the Lower Peninsula D2 Cross Country state finals in 2014 and 2015.
-On the track he was the 2015 and 2016 Lower Peninsula D2 state champions in the 1600 running 4:13 both years.After his senior year was awarded the Times Herald Male Runner of the Year.
+On the track he was the 2015 and 2016 Lower Peninsula D2 state champions in the 1600 running 4:13 both years.
+After his senior year was awarded the Times Herald Male Runner of the Year.

 Collegiate career

 After high school he attended Michigan State University for six years earning both a bachelors and a master's degree.
 He had lots of athletic success at Michigan State including a 3rd pace finish at the 2021 NCAA Indoor Championships in the 5000m, a 2nd-place finish at the 2022 NCAA Indoor Championships in the Mile, and another 2nd-place finish at the 2022 NCAA Championships in the 5000m.

-In February of 2022 Beadlescomb was a last minute entry into an indoor meet in Chicago where he broke his mile PR by over 9 seconds running 3:52.03 for the 4th fastest time in NCAA history.
+In February 2022 Beadlescomb was a last minute entry into an indoor meet in Chicago where he broke his mile PR by over 9 seconds running 3:52.03 for the 4th fastest time in NCAA history.
 He finished behind the Oregon Alumni Duo of Cooper Teare and Cole Hocker.

 Professional career

-In the late summer of 2022 Beadlescomb started training with Very Nice Track Club in Ann Arbor, Michigan under coach Ron Warhurst.
-On October 4th, 2022 he announced via an Instagram post that he had signed a contract with Adidas.
+In the late summer of 2022, Beadlescomb started training with Very Nice Track Club in Ann Arbor, Michigan, under coach Ron Warhurst.
+On October 4, 2022, he announced via an Instagram post that he had signed a contract with Adidas.

+On Thanksgiving Day, 2023, he won the Manchester Roadrace, outkicking 2022 winner and course record-holder, Conner Mantz.
+After the race, he proposed to his girlfriend, Lexi Heger, who said yes.